pv264/Interview/k8/set2.md

 A **Service of type LoadBalancer**, on the other hand, exposes only one Service to the internet by provisioning a cloud load balancer.[cite: 1] If you have several applications, creating a separate LoadBalancer Service for each one means multiple cloud load balancers, which increases both cost and operational overhead.[cite: 1]

+# Kubernetes Resource Requests vs. Limits

+In Kubernetes, resource requests and limits are used to manage CPU and memory for containers.

+* **Request:** Specifies the minimum amount of CPU or memory that a container needs, and Kubernetes uses this information when deciding which worker node should run the Pod.
+* **Limit:** Defines the maximum amount of CPU or memory that the container is allowed to use.

+## What happens when limits are exceeded?

+CPU and memory limits are enforced differently:

+* **CPU:** If a container exceeds its CPU limit, Kubernetes doesn't terminate it.
+Instead, the Linux kernel throttles the container, meaning it gets less CPU time and the application may become slower.
+* **Memory:** If a container exceeds its memory limit, it cannot be throttled because memory can't be reclaimed in the same way.
+Instead, the container is terminated with an Out Of Memory (OOM) kill, and Kubernetes restarts it according to the Pod's restart policy.

 An **Ingress** addresses this by allowing multiple Services to be accessed through a single external LoadBalancer.[cite: 1] However, it's important to understand that an Ingress itself doesn't handle any network traffic.[cite: 1] It's simply a set of routing rules.[cite: 1] The actual traffic management is performed by an **Ingress Controller**, such as NGINX Ingress Controller, Traefik, or HAProxy.[cite: 1] The Ingress Controller continuously watches for Ingress resources and automatically configures the underlying reverse proxy to route incoming requests to the appropriate Kubernetes Service.[cite: 1]

+# PersistentVolume (PV) vs. PersistentVolumeClaim (PVC) vs. StorageClass

+A PersistentVolume (PV), PersistentVolumeClaim (PVC), and StorageClass work together to provide persistent storage to applications running in Kubernetes.

+* **PersistentVolume (PV):** Represents the actual storage resource, such as an AWS EBS volume, Azure Disk, or NFS share.
+* **PersistentVolumeClaim (PVC):** A request made by a Pod for storage with specific requirements like size and access mode.
+Kubernetes matches the PVC with an available PersistentVolume or dynamically creates one using a StorageClass.
+* **StorageClass:** Defines the type of storage to provision, such as `gp3` on AWS, along with properties like performance and reclaim policy.

+This setup allows applications to request storage without needing to know the underlying infrastructure details.